-Illustrative Example 13: Dublin City Council through its Events Office supported outdoor events in the city for over 1.7 million audience/spectators.
-Events include St Patrick's festival (€500,000), Dublin Fringe festival (€624.000), the Street Performance World Championships (€180,000) and the Pride Festival (€120,000).
-Other festivals promoting integration & diversity in the city include the Chinese New Year and the Russian Festival.
-It is estimated that the €2.2m annual spend on events each year translates into an economic dividend of approximately €28m for the city.
-In addition, the Council makes substantial contributions to business representative bodies, including e.g. the former Regional Tourism body to the tune of €240,000 per annum.
+Illustrative Example 13: Dublin City Council

+through its Events Office supported outdoor

+events in the city for over 1.7 million

+audience/spectators.
+Events include St Patrick's festival, Dublin Fringe festival, the Street integration & diversity in the city include the is estimated that the €2.2m annual spend on events each year translates into an economic dividend of approximately €18m for the city.
+In contributions to business representative bodies, including e.g. the former Regional Tourism body addition, the Council makes to the tune of €240,000 per annum.